ElJayRight/old-notes/README.md

 # Current Projects
 I have a really bad habit of not finishing things.
-Below are the 4 I'm currently juggling.
+Below are the ones I'm currently juggling.

 ## Wifi research
 Planning to do a part 2 and 3.
 Part 2 will go into running an evil twin attack on a RPi with the option of having a deauth attack.
 Part 3 will be taking this even further, mostly polishing off any issues I have run into and trying to create a deauther script for a Pico W.